Mechanic’s Lien Bond aka Bond around a lien, lien release bond, and bonding off a lien.

 What is a Mechanic’s Lien?

-What is a Mechanic Lien Bond?
+What is a Mechanic’s Lien Release Bond?

-A discharge of Mechanic’s Lien Bond allows property owners to do with their property what they would if a lien was not present: sell the property, get further remodeling done, etc. In a way, it works as an extension of credit.
+A Mechanic’s Lien Release Bond allows property owners to do with their property what they would if a lien was not present: sell the property, get further remodeling done, etc. In a way, it works as an extension of credit.
 The bond proves that the property owner has sufficient funds to pay the people involved.

-Purpose of a bond to discharge a Mechanic’s Lien Bond
+Purpose of a Mechanic’s Lien Release Bond.

 Frequently Asked Questions

-Q Is there only one person responsible?
+Q: Is there only one person responsible?